circle2jt/ymlr/README.md

       trailing: true      # Specify invoking on the trailing edge of the timeout.
 Default is true
       leading: true       # Specify invoking on the leading edge of the timeout.
 Default is true
       autoRemove: true    # Auto remove it when reached the event.
 Default is false
+      throttleData:       # Pass input debounceData to debounce to do async task
+        dataFromParentState: ${ $ps.channelData.name }
     runs:
-      - echo: Do this when it's free for 1s
+      - name: Do this ASAP and do again when it's called more than 1 times
+        echo: ${ $ps.throttleData.dataFromParentState }

   # Call if throttle is existed
   - fn-throttle:                         # Touch the existed throttle with last agruments